helmfile/vals/README.md

 - `ref+file://foo/bar` loads the file at `foo/bar`
 - `ref+file://some.yaml#/foo/bar` loads the YAML file at `some.yaml` and reads the value for the path `$.foo.bar`.
   Let's say `some.yaml` contains `{"foo":{"bar":"BAR"}}`, `key1: ref+file://some.yaml#/foo/bar` results in `key1: BAR`.

+### Azure Key Vault

+Retrieve secrets from Azure Key Vault.
+Path is used to specify the vault and secret name.
+Optionally a specific secret version can be retrieved.

+- `ref+azurekeyvault://VAULT-NAME/SECRET-NAME[/VERSION]`

+VAULT-NAME is either a simple name if operating in AzureCloud (vault.azure.net) or the full endpoint dns name when operating against non-default azure clouds (US Gov Cloud, China Cloud, German Cloud).

+For authentication, the Azure SDK expects credentials in environment variables (see [auth.go](https://godoc.org/github.com/Azure/go-autorest/autorest/azure/auth#NewAuthorizerFromEnvironment)).
+For example, if using client credentials the required env vars are AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_TENANT_ID and possibly AZURE_ENVIRONMENT in case of accessing an azure gov cloud.

+Examples:

+- `ref+azurekeyvault://my-vault/secret-a`
+- `ref+azurekeyvault://my-vault/secret-a/ba4f196b15f644cd9e949896a21bab0d`
+- `ref+azurekeyvault://gov-cloud-test.vault.usgovcloudapi.net/secret-b`

 ## Advanced Usages